Buda Castle: Lobby

 The lobby (Előcsarnok) was connected to the hall of the main staircase through pillars.
 The stuccoed ceiling was held up by two rectangular pillars.
-The apartments of Archduke József Ágost and his wife, Archduchess Auguszta, were situated on the ground floor of the Krisztinaváros wing and opened from this room.
+The apartments of Archduke Joseph August of Austria and his wife, Archduchess Augusta, were situated on the ground floor of the Krisztinaváros wing and opened from this room.
 Now it serves as the lobby of the Hungarian National Library in a radically modernised form.